vishal230400/eRUPT_Tasks/task1/README.md

 ```
 - I created 10k Key-Value pair in Fdb like key_i value_i.
 - Divide the 10k into 10 equal ranges and call getrange in parallel 10 times, and wait for all the results to be populated, and do this in different streaming modes.
-- Since keys were string to get 10 equal ranges I wrote script and found 10 equal splits from alphabetic order of keys.
-- Repeat the whole experiment 10 times, and note timings for each iteration.
+- Repeat the whole experiment 50 times, and note timings for each iteration.
 - **Observation**:
-    - Below are the observation for the 10 experiments:
+    - Below are the observation for the 50 experiments:
 ![Key_Creation_Times](output_SingleVsMultiRanges/Key_Creation_Times.png)
 ![Key_Value_Size](output_SingleVsMultiRanges/Key_Value_Size.png)
 ![WANT_ALL](output_SingleVsMultiRanges/WANT_ALL_GetRange_Times.png)